Cloud Connector, explained in simple terms

-- Extend a business process: There is functionality that an on-premise product doesn’t cover and you can develop a custom application to cover the functionality missing.
-Maybe use SAP Graph to retrieve the data from the on-premise SAP S/4HANA.
-The custom application can be hosted in SAP BTP and it can communicate with the on-premise system to retrieve the data it needs.
+- Extend a business process: There is functionality that an on-premises product doesn’t cover and you can develop a custom application to cover the functionality missing.
+Maybe use SAP Graph to retrieve the data from the on-premises SAP S/4HANA.
+The custom application can be hosted in SAP BTP and it can communicate with the on-premises system to retrieve the data it needs.

 - Allow communication between SAP Cloud products to internal systems: SAP Ariba offers an integration capability called SAP Ariba Cloud Integration Gateway, which uses Cloud Connector to communicate your internal systems.
 Various SAP BTP services, e.g. SAP Asset Manager, SAP Data Warehouse Cloud, SAP Cloud Integration, allow connecting the service to internal systems.

-- Integrate your on-premise systems with cloud applications: Using Cloud Integration, part of SAP Integration Suite, we can create integrations between cloud applications and many types of internal systems that communicate through different protocols, e.g. OData, HTTP, LDAP, Mail, SFTP.
-Cloud Integration can be configured so that it can connect to these on-premise systems.
+- Integrate your on-premises systems with cloud applications: Using Cloud Integration, part of SAP Integration Suite, we can create integrations between cloud applications and many types of internal systems that communicate through different protocols, e.g. OData, HTTP, LDAP, Mail, SFTP.
+Cloud Integration can be configured so that it can connect to these on-premises systems.

 - Expose internal APIs to the internet: SAP API Management, part of the SAP Integration Suite, can utilise Cloud Connector to expose internal APIs, in a secure/controlled way, to the internet.
 This way we can enable external parties/business partners to communicate with your systems via this secure API Gateway.